 A hospital discharge checklist is an essential tool that prepares for a successful recovery.

 It tells you key questions to ask doctors and nurses, what information is must-have, the level of care needed, and what supplies to get.

 6. Assist with moving around and physical therapy

-If possible, go to any physical, occupational, or speech therapy sessions.
+If possible, accompany them to any physical, occupational, or speech therapy sessions.
 Watch and take notes on what the therapist asks them to work on.
 Ask if there are exercises you can help them practice outside of the sessions.

 Whenever possible, ask your older adult to take short walks or practice therapy exercises.
-With you at their side to keep them steady and safe, they’ll be able to increase their activity level and speed recovery.
+With you at their side to keep them steady and safe, they’ll be able to gradually increase their activity level and improve recovery.